HL7/fhir-ips/pages/downloads.md

 **Validator Pack and Definitions:**

-The following file contains all the value sets, profiles, extensions, list of pages and urls in the IG, etc defined as part of the this Implementation Guides.:
+The following file contains all the value sets, profiles, extensions, list of pages and urls in the IG, etc. defined as part of the this Implementation Guides.:

 - [Validator Pack](validator.pack)